basarat/typescript-book/docs/tips/nominalTyping.md

 ## Using Interfaces

-This is a legacy method still used by the TypeScript compiler team, so worth mentioning.
+Because `numbers` are type compatible with `enum`s the previous technique cannot be used for them.
+Instead we can use interfaces to break the structural compatibility.
+This method is still used by the TypeScript compiler team, so worth mentioning.
 Using `_` prefix and a `Brand` suffix is a convention I strongly recommend (and [the one followed by the TypeScript team](https://github.com/Microsoft/TypeScript/blob/7b48a182c05ea4dea81bab73ecbbe9e013a79e99/src/compiler/types.ts#L693-L698)).

 The workaround involves the following:
 * adding an unused property on a type to break structural compatibility.